Calvin's French Bible

 [French Bible.
 Olivétan-Calvin Version].

-The 1546 French Bible translated by Pierre Robert Olivétan (c.
-1506–1538) and revised by Jean Calvin (1509–1564) was listed in the Sorbonne’s catalogue of censured books in 1551.
-Bridwell Library’s copy is a rare variant issued for surreptitious circulation in France.
-Its title page omits the place of publication and the name of the printer, and Calvin’s name is excluded from his preface.
-These omissions were considered prudent for copies intended for use within France, although Calvin’s name did accompany a separate note to the reader in the New Testament.
-This variant, one of four known copies, is the only recorded copy in the United States of either issue of Calvin’s 1546 revision.
+This rare variant of the earliest revision of the whole Bible by Jean Calvin (1509–1564) was issued for surreptitious circulation in France.
+The place of publication and the name of the printer do not appear on the title page and Calvin’s name was excluded from his preface.
+These omissions were considered prudent for copies intended for use in France, although Calvin’s name is found in the text attached to a separate note to the reader in the New Testament.
+This variant, one of four known copies, is the only recorded copy in the United States of either issue of Calvin’s 1546 Bible.